kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 Deepak Sirwani is a Ph.D.
 Candidate in Behavioral Marketing at the SC Johnson Graduate School of Management, Cornell University.
 His research focuses on metacognition and numerical cognition, examining their applications in areas such as online retail, time perception, and the valuation of emerging technology products such as NFTs.

-Deepak holds a BS in Electrical Engineering from the Indian Institute of Technology (IIT).
-With 5 years of industry experience, he was a founding team member of the e-commerce startup OYO, which expanded into one of the world's largest hospitality chains.
-Deepak has also worked as an Intellectual Property Law Consultant for top law firms in the US.
+Deepak obtained a BS in Electrical Engineering from the Indian Institute of Technology (IIT).
+With 5 years of industry experience, he was a founding member of the e-commerce startup OYO Rooms, which emerged as a leading global hospitality chain.
+Additionally, he has served as an Intellectual Property Law Consultant for prominent US law firms.

 {{< icon name="download" pack="fas" >}} Download {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.